ajtran303/create_rails_app/README.md

 ## Configuration details

+Created with `rails new shop -T --database=postgresql --skip-spring --skip-turbolinks`

+Configured with these gems to get started with testing

 - `rspec-rails` - test suite
 - `faker` - dynamic data for testing
 - `factory_bot_rails` - factories for simpler test setup